srozemuller/rozemuller_blog/content/blog/2022-08-26-move-from-wordpress-to-azure-static-app-hugo/index.md

 In the end, maintaining the website is a job in itself.
 But there is more.
 I was looking for a faster way of working from a writing experience.

-Often I write about new features that depend on specific lines of code.
-During the time code changes.
-Specific configuration versions, AVD DSC artifact, for example.
-At that moment I have to update every single blog and hopefully, I updated them all.
+Often I write about new features that depends on specific lines of code.
+During the time these line of code are changing.
+Think about specific configuration versions like the AVD desired stated configuration artifact.
+If these lines change I have to update these lines in every single blog and hopefully, I updated them all.

-As in writing code, I try to keep a rule also in writing blogs: don’t repeat yourself.
-In every article, I use components like a table of contents, a summary, and a goodbye saying.
+This isn't very efficient.
+Also in every article I use components like a table of contents, a summary, and a goodbye saying.

 Every time I have to create that myself (or use an extra plug-in(s) for using shortcodes or reusable blocks.

-Another extra topic is my post format.
-I use many chapters, sub-chapters, paragraphs, and code blocks.
+Another extra topic is the post format.
+A WordPress post consists of many chapters, sub-chapters, paragraphs, and code blocks.
 In WordPress, every block must be selected from a library.
 While writing costs a lot of time.

 So for me enough reasons to change direction.